wmarenga/wmarenga/README.md

 <h1 align="left">Hi <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f44b/512.webp" alt="target" width="25" height="25"/>, I'm Wellington.</h1>
-<h3 align="lrft">I am passionate about technology and fascinated to be a part of, like a tiny neuron, this complex new world that will change the world forever.
+<h3 align="left">I am passionate about technology and fascinated to be a part of, like a tiny neuron, this complex new world that will change the world forever.
 With my ethics and evolutionary mindset, I intend to use my skill set to ensure relevant information that guide us to a better world.</h3>

 - <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f3af/512.webp" alt="target" width="25" height="25"/> My goal is to use data analysis to find answers to society's demands.
 - <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f4a1/512.webp" alt="target" width="25" height="25"/> I’m currently learning Hadoop and Big Data.